AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-nodejs.md

 ![Sample app running in Azure](media/app-service-web-get-started-nodejs-poc/hello-world-in-browser.png)

-**Congratulations!** You've deployed your first PHP app to App Service.
+**Congratulations!** You've deployed your first Node.js app to App Service.

 ## Update and redeploy the code